GoogleChromeLabs/http2push-gae/README.md

       "/elements.vulcanize.html": 1
     }

-This file is used by the reference server to constructor the `X-Associated-Content` header.
+This file can be loaded by your server to constructor the `X-Associated-Content` header.

-The server reads this file, appends the URL origin (to make an absolute URL), and servers the index.html page with with the constructed `X-Associated-Content` header.
+That's what the sample GAE server does!
+It reads `push_manifest.json` and servers index.html with with the constructed `X-Associated-Content` header.

 ### Build it!